Xanthoparmelia schmidtii

 Xanthoparmelia schmidtii is a lichen which belongs to the Xanthoparmelia genus.
-The lichen is uncommon and is listed as endangered by the Nature Conservatory.
+It is uncommon, and is listed as endangered by the Nature Conservatory.

 Description

-Grows on rocks and is about 4–8 cm in diameter with dark yellowish green lobes which are approximately 0.1-0.2 mm wide, 0.1-0.6 mm high.
-Moderately patchy rhizines on the underside that are 0.3-0.6mm long and are pale to dark brown in color.
-This species has the appearances of being a hybrid species as its chemical make up is unique to the foothill region of the Sierra Nevada.
+This lichen grows on rocks.
+It is about 4–8 cm in diameter with dark yellowish green lobes which are approximately 0.1-0.2 mm wide, 0.1-0.6 mm high.
+It has moderately patchy rhizines on the underside that are 0.3-0.6mm long and are pale to dark brown in color.
+Ithas the appearance of being a hybrid species, as its chemical makeup is unique to the foothill region of the Sierra Nevada.

 Habitat and range

-Found in the US state of California.
+It is found in the US state of California.